 Recalling the star of Magnum PI and more… who had a special place in my heart…

-Remembering An American who brought some English gravitas to a 1980s TV show.
+Remembering the man who brought some gravitas to a 1980s TV show.